Use agents

 = @AgentToken, LastPing = @DateTimeMin WHERE Id = @AgentId;

-After you have done this, copy the API Token you entered above, then set the ApiKey value in the container.config of the file you downloaded above.
+After completing the registration, copy the API token you created and set it as the value of ApiKey in the container.config file you downloaded earlier.

 • CluedIn.Crawling._CrawlerName_